Grant Program for Dependents of Police or Fire Officers

 Depending on the college, students may be responsible for payment until program funds are received.
 Qualified applicants who are awaiting receipt of funds from this program should contact the Financial Aid Office or Business Office to determine the college's policy.

 Note that ISAC routinely updates this section as new information becomes available.
 Be sure to check back periodically for the current processing status.

 For the 2013-14 Academic Year

 The application for the 2013-14 Grant Program for Dependents of Police, Fire, or Correctional Officers is available to download and print from this website.
-Use the 2013-14 application to apply for the spring 2014 and summer 2014 terms.
-Complete applications received by ISAC after the deadline dates (see How to Apply, above) will be processed only for subsequent terms, with June 15, 2014 as the final date of acceptance for the summer term.
+After carefully reviewing the How to Apply section of this page, use the 2013-14 application to apply for the summer 2014 term.
+Complete applications received by ISAC after the deadline dates will be processed only for subsequent terms, with June 15, 2014 as the final date of acceptance for the summer term.

 Applicants must reapply each academic year.

 Allow at least four weeks for the processing of the application.
 Qualified applicants are sent a Notice of Eligibility letter from ISAC.